Last updated: November 7, 2019

 Strategies and Practices Not Used

-Key Changes to the Business Plan for 2018
+Key Changes to the Business Plan in November, 2019

-This 2018 version of the Business Plan makes these changes from the prior plan:
+This new version of the Business Plan makes these changes from the prior plan:

-5. The explicit exclusion of ETFs has been dropped.
+- The explicit exclusion of CEFs has been dropped.